tor-nylander-zeis

 TORONTO -- William Nylander’s teammates joke that a tarpless Willy is a happy Willy.

-So when the smiling Toronto Maple Leafs forward appeared shirtless on a postgame coast-to-coast interview with Hockey Night in Canada’s Kyle Bukauskas after his team’s 5-0 victory against the Vancouver Canucks Saturday, the entire country pretty much knew Nylander was in a good place.
+So, when the smiling Toronto Maple Leafs forward appeared shirtless on a postgame coast-to-coast interview with Kyle Bukauskas of "Hockey Night in Canada" after his team’s 5-0 victory against the Vancouver Canucks on Saturday, the entire country pretty much knew Nylander was in a good place.

 He had reason to be.

 Much like the feed he took from teammate Steven Lorentz late in the first period that put him in alone against Canucks goalie Thatcher Demko.
-One nifty deke and Nylander had his 15th goal of the year to put Toronto up 3-0 just 20 seconds before intermission, leaving the Canucks understandably dejected as they headed to the dressing room.
+One nifty deke and Nylander had his 15th goal of the season to put Toronto up 3-0 just 20 seconds before intermission, leaving the Canucks understandably dejected as they headed to the dressing room.

-“Stevie gave me an unbelievable pass so it was a good way to come back,” Nylander said.
-“I’m just happy the boys have been playing great while I’ve been gone so it was easy to jump in.”
+“Stevie gave me an unbelievable pass, so it was a good way to come back,” Nylander said.
+“I’m just happy the boys have been playing great while I’ve been gone, so it was easy to jump in.”

 VAN@TOR: Nylander slides the puck in behind Demko for the score